mentalmove/BigNumbers/README.md

 `16` and `64` (and, of course, its own number system `256` or `65536`).
 This can be used to convert between these systems, e.g. for [converting hexadecimal PI to decimal PI](https://mentalmove.github.io/BigNumbers/number_conversion.html).
 The underlying methods can be extended for other bases.
 Internally, computers know only two types of integer numbers: _Potencies of two_ and all the others.
-Therefore, a [possibly extended library](https://github.com/mentalmove/BigNumbers/blob/master/docs/BigNumberDiffBaseExtended.js) should act differently if the respective bases have other prime factors than two or not.
+Therefore, a [possible extended library](https://github.com/mentalmove/BigNumbers/blob/master/docs/BigNumberDiffBaseExtended.js) should act differently if the respective bases have other prime factors than two or not.
 Number bases `> 36`would also be possible, but that would require a consistent mapping between numbers and symbols.